ngys9919/bells-tgc-ip1/README.md

 <!-- Heading level 3 -->
 ### Existing Features
 The user interface is provided by CSS Bootstrap framework.
 The content is done up with HTML markup language whilst the style for the website is beautified with CSS stylesheets.
+The interactivity for the front-end UI components like Dropdown menus, Search inputs, Buttons clicked and internal simulated click, data retrieval and manipulation, are all provided by plain vanilla JavaScript.
+No other frameworks such as React, Vue, Angular etc is used.

 Index page:
 1. App Logo - to identify the app SG-finder, with CSS animation and alert message